STAMP-project/dspot/README.md

 ```

-### Running example
+### Getting Started Example

-You can run the provide example by running `fr.inria.diversify.Main` from your IDE, or with
+You can run the provided example by running `fr.inria.diversify.Main` from your IDE, or with
 ```
 mvn exec:java -Dexec.mainClass="fr.inria.diversify.Main"
 ```

-This example is an implementation of the function `chartAt(s, i)`, which return the char at the index _i_ in the String _s_.
+This example is an implementation of the function `chartAt(s, i)` (in `src/test/resources/test-projects/`), which returns the char at the index _i_ in the String _s_.

-DSpot will amplify it (see `src/test/resources/test-projects/`) with one simple amplifier (`TestDataMutator`, which change literals: add 1 to integer, remove one char in a string etc...)
-and using the generation of assertions.
+In this example, DSpot amplifies the tests of `chartAt(s, i)` with one amplifier `TestDataMutator`, which changes literals (add 1 to integer, remove one char in a string, etc...), and with generation of assertions.

-DSpot reads information about the project from a properties file.
-Here the properties file used for the example: (see `src/test/resources/test-projects/test-projects.properties`)
+DSpot first reads information about the project from the properties file `src/test/resources/test-projects/test-projects.properties`
 ```properties
 #relative path to the project root from dspot project
 project=src/test/resources/test-projects